enthdegree/mt8113/documentation/boot.md

 On the mt8113, stage2 executes successfully after uploading it from BROM download mode.
 It can be addressed over USB, but its included eMMC read/write routines don't work.

+--

+[1]: An explanation of Kamakiriv2 from R0rt1z2: Roger: "Another note regarding the kamakiri2 exploit, it abuses a buffer overflow in the USB SET_LINECODING request.
+This request expects you to send 7 bytes, but the implementation does not check how many bytes are actually sent (they just check that the size isn't 0), making it possible to overflow the USB ring buffer (or so I believe).
+In combination with this, a BROM-specific command (0xDA, used to peek and poke BROM registers) can be abused to gain arbitrary memory read and write access.
+Using these primitives, a payload is uploaded to 0x100A00, and a pointer used by USB-related functions is overwritten to point to that address.
+The next time a USB-related routine is executed, it immediately jumps to the payload, which patches BROM memory (not BROM itself) to "spoof" the device as insecure (for example, with SLA / DAA / SBC disabled)"